Chinese privet control on Thompson Creek, Sipsey Wilderness (AL)

 We will provide tools, but if you have loppers or hand-pruners, please bring them.
 We also provide hardhats and safety glasses for those who do not bring their own.

 Dogs are not allowed on Wild South work projects.

 After signing up, meet the group at the Wild South office or at the trailhead at the times above.
 Please let us know if you will meet us at the trailhead and include a phone number in your e-mail.

 Click HERE to see photos from a privet workday last January.

-Wild South’s Helping Hands Program is funded in part by our generous donors and in part by a matching grant from The National Forest Foundation.
+Wild South’s Helping Hands Program is funded in part by our generous individual donors and in part by a matching grant from The National Forest Foundation.